karthik-d/room-slot-booking/README.md

 # Room Slot Booking with Intra-Website Messaging Service - Django Application

+Deployed at Blazing Hoops '18 - a state-level baskeball tournament - for scheduling and monitoring match slots and visitor facilities.

 Django based web-application to book time/room slots for events.
 Three user interface types:
 - Owner: To create and manage rooms/slots